home-assistant/android/README.md

  - `KEYSTORE_ALIAS`
  - `KEYSTORE_ALIAS_PASSWORD`

-- Run the build using `gradlew buld` from command line.
+- Run the build using `gradlew build` from command line.

 - If the build is successful, you can run the app by doing the following: click **Run** -> **Run 'app'**